MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 ![Test result](/images/azure-webhook/test-result.png)

-You will see the Write-Output from within the if block that is true because there is not a value in $WebhookData.Request property.
+You will see the Write-Output value from within the if block because there is not a value in $WebhookData.Request property.

 You can also access this data via PowerShell by running the Get-AzureRmAutomationJob and Get-AzureRmAutomationJobOutput as above.